eshull/tech-meetup-rails/README.md

 # Post Epicodus Plan

 ## List of most important things to do:

+### Connections are going to get me a job before skillset, so building connections with other developers is crucial
 1. Contact Kyle and ask about his work experiences

 * Take Nate out for a beer and talk about tech.

+### I need to finalize my resume so I can present myself as a developer when I make connections.

 * Finish resume layout

+* Finish building Portfolio app

+### White board problems are very common in interviews and I need practice working through them.

 * continue working on white boarding problems

-* Finish building Portfolio app

 ## List of all things to do: